matijaoreskovic/geodata-demo/README.md

 ```
 docker-compose -f src/main/docker/app.yml up -d
 ```
-This will start, inside docker container, the following services:
+This will start, inside the docker container, the following services:
-- geodata-sb-rest
+- geodata-rest-sb
 - geodata angular frontend
-- postgres database.
+- postgres database

 Now, you can access the application by openning `http://localhost:9000/` in your browser.

-To start only geodata-sb-rest and geodata-ng applications which connects to local host Postgres database, run:
+To start only geodata-rest-sb and geodata-ng applications, which connect to local host Postgres database, run:

 ```
 docker-compose -f src/main/docker/app-host.yml up -d